 Here are the banknotes:

 Here are the continent populations.
-I update these every time:
+I update these every time we play:

 Here are images for some of the pieces: